jennihultman/MMB-117/taxonomy.md

 ```
 # Combination of OTU table and taxonomy

 I do this usually in excel as I inspect the contaminants manually.
-So move `otutab_raw.txt` and ´otus.nr_v132.wang.taxonomy´to your computer and open in excel or other spredsheet program.
+So move `otutab_raw.txt` and `otus.nr_v132.wang.taxonomy` to your computer and open in excel or other spredsheet program.
 Save as `otutable.txt` (tab delimited format).

 # Removal of contaminants